oekosheri/pytorch_unet_scaling/README.md

 - Datasets and data loaders: Data loaders require a distributed sampler that takes in the number of workers and the rank of workers as input arguments.

-- Model and optimisation: In *Pytorch native* the model should be wrapped in DDP (distributed data parallel); in *Pytorch horovod* the optimiser is wrapped in Horovod distributed optimizer.
+- Model and optimisation: In *Pytorch native*, the model should be wrapped in DDP (distributed data parallel); in *Pytorch horovod*, the optimiser is wrapped in the Horovod distributed optimizer.

 - *Horovod-pytorch* requires some other minor edits to the training script that you can read [here](https://horovod.readthedocs.io/en/latest/pytorch.html)